jasonraimondi/jasonraimondi.com/content/posts/2018-04-12-update-php-homebrew.md

----
-layout: post
++++
-title: "Update PHP Homebrew"
+title = "Update PHP Homebrew"
-date: 2018-04-12T14:20:00 -08:00
+date = 2018-04-12
-excerpt: "Update PHP on your Mac using after the homebrew/php tap has been deprecated."
+description = "Update PHP on your Mac using after the homebrew/php tap has been deprecated." tags = [
-tags: apple macos brew homebrew php
----
+    "apple",
+    "macos",
+    "brew",
+    "homebrew",
+    "php",
+]
++++

 [Homebrew/php](https://github.com/Homebrew/homebrew-php) has been deprecated.